cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 After finding a shuttle from SFO to our hotel near Fisherman's Wharf ([SuperShuttle](https://www.supershuttle.com/){:
-.underline-effect}{:target="blank"} turned out to be the easiest option with a reasonable price, and we'd use them again), we had a relaxed afternoon to explore our surroundings.
+.underline-effect}{:target="blank"} turned out to be the easiest option with a reasonable price, we'd consider using them again), we had a relaxed afternoon to explore our surroundings.
 Our first destination was Pier 39.

 <div class="caption-img">
   <img class="img-fluid lazy"